bedrocklinux/bedrocklinux-website/markdown/faq.md

 from Arch Linux, another third from Alpine Linux, and the last third from Gentoo Linux.
 Which distro is the user running?
 Answering the question with a simple "Arch", "Alpine" or "Gentoo" would be misleading.
-One cannot tie it to typically "hard" concepts such as the init system, the kernel, and even the root filesystem are fluid concepts in Bedrock Linux - it is possible to switch any of those with a reboot while still using the *exact* same rest of the system.
+One cannot tie it to typically "hard" concepts such as the init system, the kernel, or even the root filesystem, as these are fluid concepts in Bedrock Linux.
+It is possible to switch any of those with a reboot while still using the *exact* same rest of the system.
 Instead of expecting people to answer the question of "which distro are you running?" with a long explanation going into the intricacies of how things are intermixed between multiple distributions, someone could simply answer "Bedrock Linux".

 People have proposed having Bedrock Linux act as a meta package manager which